The information that we collect and hold

 We will, on request, provide you with access to any information that we have collected about you.

-To gain access to this information, please contact the privacy officer.
+To enquire about the information we hold or gain access to this information, please contact the privacy officer on email@example.com

 We will respond to all requests for access to personal information within a reasonable period after the request is made.

-If you believe that any information that we hold about you is inaccurate, out of date, incomplete, irrelevant or misleading, please contact the policy officer.
+If you believe that any information that we hold about you is inaccurate, out of date, incomplete, irrelevant or misleading, please contact us on firstname.lastname@example.org

 We will respond to your request for correction of personal information within a reasonable period after the request is made.

-If you would like to complain about a breach of the Australian Privacy Principles, you may contact our privacy officer.
+If you would like to complain about a breach of privacy or data, please contact us on firstname.lastname@example.org

 If you disagree with our decision, you may refer your complaint to the Office of the Australian Information Commission by visiting www.oaic.gov.au, calling 1300 363 992 or by emailing email@example.com.